mrJean1/PyGeodesy/README.rst

 =====

-All Python source code has been statically checked_ with Ruff_ using Python 3.13.13 and with PyChecker_, PyFlakes_, PyCodeStyle_ (formerly Pep8) and McCabe_ using Python 2.7.18, both in 64-bit on macOS 26.5 Tahoe only.
+All Python source code has been statically checked_ with Ruff_ using Python 3.13.13 and with PyChecker_, PyFlakes_, PyCodeStyle_ (formerly Pep8) and McCabe_ using Python 2.7.18, both in 64-bit on macOS 26.5.1 Tahoe only.

 For a summary of all *Karney*-based functionality in ``pygeodesy``, see module karney_.

-*Last updated: May 26, 2026.*
+*Last updated: June 12, 2026.*

 License
 =======